-For rent, the total rents listed above were added, then divided by six, to get an approximate figure for the rent a single person could expect to pay.
+- For rent, we found the total price per room of a three room apartment to get an approximate figure for the rent a single person could expect to pay.

-The disposable income figure was then found by subtracting this, and a single person’s monthly costs without rent, from the average monthly income after tax.
+- To get the disposable income figure for each city, the monthly single person’s rent and living costs were subtracted from the average monthly income after tax.

 Click here for more research.
 For all media enquiries, please contact

 Anyone who earns more than £12,500 during the 2020/2021 financial year should pay income tax.
 We took a look at where your tax money ends up.
 Read more…

 Current accounts can offer a number of different perks, including better interest rates, cash incentives for switching and overdrafts.
 You might consider if your current account is offering you the best features.
 Read more…

 Where the UK stands with interest-free savings accounts.
 Read more…